cihanb/dockerdemo_rp/README.md

 * Demo#1
 Simple automated Redis Enterprise deployment on OSx or Windows with controls for nodecount, security and more.
 * Demo#2
-Demo for porting of a simple Redis App on Windows to Redis Enterprise container
+Demo for porting of a simple Redis App on Windows or OSx to Redis Enterprise container
 * Demo#3
-Demo for porting of a simple Redis App on MacOS to Redis Enterprise Cluster on multiple containers.
+Demo CRDBs: The geo-distributed, active-active Redis database built on CRDTs (conflict free replicated data types)